fedir/5minbootstrap/README.md

 	127.0.0.1:2222

-## Step 4: Update the SSH public key.

-    yourmachine ~/5minbootstrap$ cp ~/.ssh/id_dsa.pub ./fred.pub

-For simplicity I provided my public key in the repo.
-Unless you want to grant me login access to your server, you probably want to change that. :-)

-## Step 5: Run the playbook
+## Step 4: Run the playbook

 This is the needed invocation *for Vagrant*:

     yourmachine ~/5minbootstrap$ ansible-playbook -i hosts.ini bootstrap.yml --ask-pass --sudo

-If you are logging into a fresh Linode, or another sytem where you only have the `root` user, you need to run this command:
+If you are logging into a fresh Linux server where you only have the `root` user, you need to run this command:

     yourmachine ~/5minbootstrap$ ansible-playbook -i hosts.ini bootstrap.yml --user root --ask-pass

 ## Step 6: Go get a cup of coffee because you're DONE.

 I prefer hand-ground French pressed coffee myself.
 Tea is also fine.